fluxprotocol/amm-sdk/docs/Market/createMarket.md

 # createMarket

 Allows you to create either a categorical or scalar market.
+Handles all logic for sending the right amount of bond and any deposits any storage requirements.

 ```TypeScript
 sdkInstance.createMarket(marketParams: MarketParams);